10 Best Herbal Juices For Stomach Cramps

 foeniculum vulgare juice

-While generally safe, individuals with allergies or digestive sensitivities should consult a healthcare provider before using fennel juice for stomach cramps.
+While generally safe, individuals with allergies or specific medical conditions should consult a healthcare provider before using fennel juice as a remedy.

 zingiber officinale juice